-2016 is a momentous year for Dentaid as we celebrate 20 years since the founding of the organisation.
-Much has been achieved during this time and the charity’s impact in providing resources and support for the relief of dental pain in a number of countries around the world, has been considerable.
-There is a new vibrancy about the activities and recent initiatives in the UK, which is reflected in a new, fresh website.
+2016 was a momentous year for Dentaid as we celebrated 20 years since the founding of the organisation.
+Much has been achieved during this time and the charity’s impact in providing resources and support for the relief of dental pain in a number of countries around the world has been considerable.
+There is a new vibrancy about the activities and recent initiatives in the UK too.
 The excellent team who work at the Old Sawmills are well placed to ensure that Dentaid’s outreach and impact will spread and increase in the years ahead.

 May I take this opportunity of thanking all our volunteers and supporters for the effort and enthusiasm that you have brought to Dentaid over the last 20 years and for all that you have helped us achieve.